Greek Lamb Kleftiko

 - ¾ cup dry white wine

-- 1 cup meat bone broth (lamb/beef)
+- 1 cup meat bone broth (lamb/beef or made up bone broth powder)

 - 4 lamb forequarter chops (chump) with the bones in (extra goodness & flavour)